Setting Up Async Lineage Logs with Celery

 Production Implementation

 The following implementation demonstrates a production-ready Celery task for geospatial lineage capture.
-It uses deterministic SHA-256 hashing for idempotency, exponential backoff for transient failures, and PostgreSQL ON CONFLICT to prevent duplicate audit entries during network partitions.
+It uses deterministic SHA-256 hashing for idempotency, exponential backoff for transient failures, and PostgreSQL ON CONFLICT DO NOTHING to prevent duplicate audit entries during network partitions.

 # lineage_tasks.py